 As we see it, a great deal depends on how well you know the young woman in question.
 Is she a friend, an acquaintance, or just someone you've had your eye on from a distance?
 Your level of familiarity with her will necessarily dictate the way you relate to her under the present circumstances.
 If you're already friends, you probably have a pretty fair idea of how you might talk to her about her current situation.
 If not, you will want to think about building a friendship with her – again, slowly, carefully, and bit by bit – while maintaining an appropriate emotional distance.
 Don't presume anything.
 Give her the space and time she needs.

 When you've earned the right to do so, you might try asking her some questions about the recent break-up.
 What was this experience like for her?
 What did she learn from it?
 Who was responsible for ending the relationship?
 Did he break up with her, or did she break up with him – or was it a mutual decision?
 Factors like these are likely to make a huge difference in the amount of heartbreak she's going through.

 Whatever you do, don't push her into some kind of "rebound" relationship.
 Remember, contentment and self-sufficiency are key factors in the psychological health of the individual, and it takes two healthy partners to make a healthy couple.
 You don't want her to jump into a new connection with you just because she desperately "needs" somebody.
 That will only lead to other problems down the road.

-If you think it might be helpful to discuss your questions at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling Department at your own convenience.
-Our counselors are available to speak with you at this number.
+If you think it might be helpful to discuss your questions at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling department.

 I, Isaac, Take Thee, Rebekah (book)